SiriusXM

-SiriusXM Holdings Inc., commonly referred to as SiriusXM, is an American broadcasting corporation headquartered in Midtown Manhattan, New York City, that provides satellite radio and online radio services operating in the United States.
+Sirius XM Holdings Inc is an American broadcasting corporation headquartered in Midtown Manhattan, New York City, that provides satellite radio and online radio services operating in the United States.
 The company was formed by the 2008 merger of Sirius Satellite Radio and XM Satellite Radio, merging them into SiriusXM Radio.
-The company also has a 70% equity interest in Sirius XM Canada, an affiliate company that provides Sirius and XM service in Canada.
+The company also has a 70% equity interest in SiriusXM Canada, an affiliate company that provides Sirius and XM service in Canada.
 On May 21, 2013, SiriusXM Holdings, Inc. was incorporated, and in January 2020, SiriusXM reorganized their corporate structure, which made Sirius XM Radio Inc. a direct, wholly owned subsidiary of SiriusXM Holdings, Inc.